things to do in cuba

 Cuba’s favorite beach getaway, both for international travelers and Cubans, is Varadero.

-The convenience of Varadero – just two hours east of Havana – and its bevy of restaurants, bars, rental apartments and houses, and resorts – makes it a great, easy spot to enjoy one of the World’s best stretches of white sand.
+The convenience of Varadero – just two hours east of Havana – and its bevy of restaurants, bars, rental apartments and houses, and resorts – makes it a great, easy spot to enjoy one of the world’s best stretches of white sand.

-Varadero is by no means off the beaten path, so if you’re looking for a hidden gem, consider Cayo Jutias near Viñales, Cayo Saetia in Holguin or the beaches near Playa Girón.
+Varadero is by no means off the beaten path, so if you’re looking for a hidden gem, consider Cayo Jutias near Viñales, Cayo Saetia in Holguin, or the beaches near Playa Girón.
 However, if you’re looking for some rest and relaxation, clear waters, and white sand, Varadero awaits.

 best things to do in cuba